glowingstone124/TinyMSG/README.md

 ```
 then connect to your server by the prompt.

-**YOU SHOULD MAKE SURE THAT SERVERSIDE TOKEN AS SAME AS THE CLIENTSIDE**
+**YOU SHOULD MAKE SURE THAT SERVERSIDE TOKEN IS SAME TO THE CLIENTSIDE**